quantumlib/qsim/docs/choose_hw.md

 Note the settings in [`qsimcirq.QSimOptions`](https://quantumai.google/reference/python/qsimcirq/QSimOptions), which allow you to specify the GPU backend as well as related settings.
-We find that `max_fused_gate_size = 4` is optimal for larger circuits.
+We find that `max_fused_gate_size = 4` is usually optimal for larger circuits, although you may want to experiment yourself.
 In cuQuantum Appliance, these settings are extended, as documented [here](https://docs.nvidia.com/cuda/cuquantum/appliance/cirq.html), allowing you to specify how many and which GPUs to use.